 Board of Commissioners

-As the county’s governing body, the Board of Commissioners has the leading role in policy, legislative and administration duties.
+As the County’s governing body, the Board of Commissioners has the leading role in policy, legislative and administration duties.
 It alone is empowered to pass an ordinance, adopt a budget or a comprehensive plan or give official status to policy or course of action.
-Although the commission shares the actual administration of county affairs with the elective department heads, it is, nevertheless, the focal point for decisions that must be made locally with respect to county affairs.
+Although the Commission shares the actual administration of county affairs with the elective department heads, it is, nevertheless, the focal point for decisions that must be made locally with respect to county affairs.

-The Union County Board of Commissioners has adopted the practice of making liaison assignments to each member.
-These assignments allocate various county departments, boards and commissions, advisory committees, intergovernmental agencies and outside organizations to individual commissioners.
+The Union County Board of Commissioners has adopted the practice of making primary liaison assignments to each member.
+These assignments allocate liaison responsibilities for various county departments, boards and commissions, advisory committees, intergovernmental agencies and outside organizations to individual commissioners.
 Liaison assignments are, however, necessarily limited in scope and responsibility for the authority of the commission is collective on both policy and administrative matters.
 The liaison role involves communication and advice, but final decisions can be made only by the governing body as a whole.